dfw2gug/dfw2gug.org/content/blog/2014/april-2014.md

-title=David Clark - Gradle for Fun, Profit, and World Domination date=2014-04-02 type=post
+title=Gradle for Fun, Profit, and World Domination presenter=David Clark abstract=Discussing Gradle and how to integrate it into your current job. date=2014-04-02 type=post tags=blog
-tags=blog